signaajames/signaajames.github.io/README.md

 ## Getting Started

 You will need a newer version of Node, I'm using v22.18.0.
 I can't say for sure if older/newer versions will work though, but v22... should work.
+All that I think matters are the packages

 ```bash
 npm install